ITopGun/ITopGun/README.md

   <img src="https://komarev.com/ghpvc/?username=itopgun&style=flat-square&color=blue" alt=""/>

  <div>
-  🗣️ Quality is more important than quantity.
-One home run is much better than two doubles . <br>

   🤔 Our goal is to make the best things in the world, not to be the biggest.
  </div>